-This great list of 19 easy soup recipes with few ingredients proves that soups don’t need to be complicated and filled with lots of stuff.
+This great list of 19 Easy Soup Recipes with Few Ingredients proves that soups don’t need to be complicated and filled with lots of stuff.
 Nope!
-You can have tasty soups with just minutes of preparation and a handful of ingredients.
+Instead, you can have tasty soups with just minutes of preparation and a handful of ingredients.

 You’re going to love this list!